KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Experiment

 \textbf{Knowledge Source:} Following \cite{dpr,fid}, we use the English Wikipedia as the text corpus, and apply the same preprocessing to divide them into disjoint passages with 100 words, which produces 21M passages in total.
 For the knowledge graph, we use English Wikidata.
 The number of aligned entities, relations and triplets among these entities are 2.7M, 974 and 14M respectively.

 \textbf{Model Details:} For the retrieving module, we use the DPR retriever \citep{dpr} which contains two BERT (base) models for encoding question and passage separately.
 For the GNN reranking models, we adopt 3-layer Graph Attention Networks (GAT) \citep{gat}.
-We also try different GNN model type and number of layers, which will be illustrated in Section \ref{exp:ablation}.
-For the reading module, same as \cite{fid}, we initialize it with the pretrained T5-base and T5-large models \citep{t5}.
+For the reading module, same as \cite{fid}, we initialize it with the pretrained T5-base and T5-large models \citep{t5}, and we name the former one as \Modelsp (base) and the latter one as \Modelsp (large).
 Our implementation is based on the HuggingFace Transformers library~\citep{wolf2019huggingface}.
 For number of passages, we set $N_0=1000,N_1=100,N_2=20$.
-We include the results of hyper-parameter search in Appendix \ref{appendix:exp}.
+The training process of our method is introduced in Appendix \ref{appendix:training}.
+More results about model design and hyper-parameter search is in Appendix \ref{appendix:exp}.

-\textbf{Training Process:} For training our framework, we adopt the separate-training strategy: we first train the DPR model following its original paper, then freeze the DPR model to train the reranking in the retriever module, and finally the \Modelsp.
-For the training of retriever module, the optimizer is AdamW with learning rate as 1e-3 and linear-decay scheduler.
-The weight decay rate is 0.01.
-Batch size is set as 64.
-The number of total training steps is 15k, and the model is evaluated every 500 steps and the model with best validation results is saved as the final model.
-For the training of \Modelsp, we adopt the same training setting except that the learning rate is 1e-4 for the base model and 5e-5 for the large model.
-We also adopt learning rate warm up with 1000 steps.

 \textbf{Evaluation:} We follow the standard evaluation metric of answer prediction in ODQA, which is the exact match score (EM)~\citep{rajpurkar2016squad}.
 A generated answer is considered correct if it matches any answer in the list of acceptable answers after normalization\footnote{The normalization includes lowercasing and removing articles, punctuation and duplicated whitespace.}.
 For all the experiments, we conduct 5 runs with different random seeds and report the averaged scores.